-DETAILS OF TRAINING OPPORTUNITIES AT EACH UNIVERSITY UNIVERSITY OF BRISTOL
+DETAILS OF TRAINING OPPORTUNITIES AT EACH UNIVERSITY

+UNIVERSITY OF BRISTOL

 The Centre for Academic Primary Care (CAPC) at the University of Bristol (www.bris.ac.uk/primaryhealthcare) is one of the largest and most productive centres for primary care research in the UK.
-We aim to provide high quality evidence to address some of the most important health challenges relating to primary care - the use (and misuse) of antibiotics, the rising number of people with multimorbidity, avoidable hospital admissions, improving mental health, helping victims of domestic violence, earlier cancer diagnosis, and the role of telehealth.
-We publish our research in the highest ranked journals including the Lancet, the BMJ, the Annals of Family Medicine and the BJGP amongst others.
+It provides high quality evidence to address some of the most important health challenges relating to primary care, including the use (and misuse) of antibiotics, managing multimorbidity, reducing avoidable hospital admissions, improving mental health, helping victims of domestic violence, enabling early cancer diagnosis, and assessing the role of telehealth.
+CAPC members use qualitative and quantitative research methods and publish their research in high impact journals such as the Lancet, the BMJ, Annals of Family Medicine and the BJGP.
 CAPC was ranked 4th overall in the most recent Research Excellence Framework in its Unit of Assessment.

-CAPC is a friendly and thriving centre comprising around 90 people, including academic GPs and nurses, statisticians, social scientists, health economists and support staff.
-We are based within the School of Social and Community Medicine, which has an international reputation for research in population health sciences, with centres of excellence in genetic and life-course epidemiology, public health, health services research, medical ethics, medical statistics and health economics as well as primary care.
-We use a range of research methodologies, both quantitative and qualitative.
+CAPC is a friendly and thriving centre comprising around 120 people, including academic GPs and nurses, statisticians, social scientists, health economists and support staff.
+We are based within the Bristol Medical School, in the Department of Population Health Sciences, which has an international reputation for research.

-We offer excellent training opportunities via an internationally recognised programme of short courses offered within the School of Social and Community Medicine.
-These cover a range of health services research and epidemiological methods, as well as generic research skills.
-We have an outstanding track record of helping academic trainees to obtain prestigious externally funded research PhD and post-doctoral fellowships.
+CAPC offers excellent training opportunities for academic GPs including an internationally recognised programme of short courses offered within the Bristol Medical School.
+These cover a range of health services research and epidemiological methods, as well as generic and specific research skills.
+We have an outstanding track record of helping academic GPs in post CCT bridging fellowships to obtain prestigious externally funded research PhD awards.

-We conduct research within two broad themes:
+CAPC's research sits within three broad themes:

-Management of disease: Diagnosis and management of illness mainly treated in primary care, with a focus on: addiction, cancer, cardiovascular disease, childhood health, depression and anxiety, domestic violence, eczema, infection, musculoskeletal conditions.
+Management of disease: Diagnosis and management of illness mainly treated in primary care, with a focus on:cancer, cardiovascular disease, childhood health, depression and anxiety, domestic violence, eczema, infection.

-Organisation and delivery of care: The role of primary care within the health care system, with a focus on: commissioning and quality, service delivery, avoidable hospital admissions, multimorbidity and long term conditions, new technology and complementary therapies.
+Organisation and delivery of care: The role of primary care within the health care system, with a focus on: commissioning and quality, service delivery, avoidable hospital admissions, multimorbidity and long term conditions, prescribing, new technology and complementary therapies.